sap-tutorials/sap-build-process-automation/tutorials/spa-automation-webservice-destination/spa-automation-webservice-destination.md

 5. Map the parameters as shown below.

-    > The value of for destination parameter can be maintained after successful completion of the tutorial Create Destination as mentioned in Prerequisites
+    > The value for destination parameter can be maintained after successful completion of the tutorial Create Destination as mentioned in Prerequisites

 6. Choose **Save**.